oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 Key for Code Exchange (PKCE) {{RFC7636}}, Resource Indicators {{RFC8707}}, and OpenID Connect (OIDC) [OIDC].
 It is important to note that some extension parameters have meaning in a web context but don't have meaning in a native mechanism (e.g. response_mode=query).
-It is out of scope as to what the AS does in the case that an extension defines a parameter that is invalid in this use case.
+It is out of scope as to what the AS does in the case that an extension defines a parameter that is has no meaning in this use case.

 The client initiates the authorization flow with or without information collected from the user (e.g. a password or MFA code).